 Lymphedema then presents as chronic changes and swelling of the tissue and is often associated with adipogenesis or fibrotic changes in the lower limb as well.
 Severe fibrosis occurs with long-standing lymphedema due to the accumulation of protein-rich fluid in the interstitial spaces coupled with inflammation repeated bouts of cellulitis.
 It is common for lymphedema patients to experience depression, due to the physical discomfort, emotional distress and lowered quality of life.

 Dr. Ming-Huei Cheng developed a Cheng’s Lymphedema Grading tool to assess the severity of extremity lymphedema.
 Cheng Lymphedema Grading System is currently the most common used measurement, it is based on not only subjective criteria and clear objective findings that could facilitate discussions and meaningful comparison of the treatment proposed.
-The circumferential measurement is an objective analysis tool to assess the severity of lymphedema commonly by comparing the circumferential differences between the lymphedematous limb and the normal side is a more objective method for quantifying the clinical severity of lymphedema.
-This objective method has been demonstrated being consistent and reproducible.
-In addition, imaging modalities such as lymphoscintigraphy, computed tomography (CT), indocyanine green (ICG) lymphography, and magnetic resonance imaging (MRI) and indocyanine green (ICG) lymphography could play a role for the diagnosis and severity of lymphedema.
-For many years, lymphoscintigraphy has been widely adopted for investigating the functional status of the lymphatic system, proving to be 96% sensitive and 100% specific conclusion for diagnosing extremity lymphedema.
+The circumferential measurement is an objective analysis tool to assess the severity of lymphedema commonly by comparing the circumferential differences between the lymphedematous limb and the normal limb.
+Lymphoscintigraphy, computed tomography (CT), indocyanine green (ICG) lymphography, and magnetic resonance imaging (MRI) are other key diagnostic devices to determine the severity of lymphedema.
+The lymphoscintigraphy has been reported as the most effective indicator with 96% sensitive and 100% specific conclusion for diagnosing extremity lymphedema.
 The Taiwan Lymphoscintigraphy Staging systems was published in 2018 at Annals of Surgery.

 Treatments of lymphedema are aimed to control infection, to reduce the swelling of the extremity and to improve the quality of life.
 Basic treatments of lymphedema start with conservative physical therapy, including manual lymphatic drainage and compression bandage-centered decongestive lymphatic therapy.
 The efficacy of conservative physical therapy presents only when the patients are compliant with the treatment program.
 However, it also carries risks of intravascular cancer metastasis and thrombosis formation.
 Surgical treatments are indicated when first line conservative measures fail and when patients present with late stage disease.
 There are two main categories of surgical treatment: excisional and physiologic procedures.
 Excisional procedures are essentially a surgical reduction of excess fibro-adipose tissue in the affected limb while physiologic procedures reconstruct the lymphatic system to improve physiologic drainage.
 Surgical treatments are also “be cure and control”, the goals of treatment are similarly preventing progression of disease and reducing morbidities.